 Gainers & Losers

-Since monitoring your positions is essential to managing the performance of your portfolio, we've made it easier to do from the Gainers & Losers section of the Positions page.
-The Gainers & Losers section of your account offers you an easy way to see which positions have gained or lost value in the market for a given range of time.
+Since monitoring your positions is essential to managing the performance of your portfolio, we've made it easier to do from the Gainers & Losers section of the My Account menu.
+The Gainers & Losers section offers you an easy way to see which positions have gained or lost value in the market for a given range of time.

 Note: Performance shown in the Gainers & Losers section of your account is based on historical closing prices of the U.S. stock market.

-To see the gainers & losers in your portfolio, go to the My Account tab, choose Positions from the left navigation menu and select the Gainers & Losers tab from the top of the page.
+To see the gainers & losers in your portfolio, hover over My Account and click Gainers & Losers under the Account Analysis heading.

 How to Filter Your Positions